-(Provision)/benefit for income taxes changed by approximately \$33.6 million to a provision of approximately \$3.4 million for the year ended December 31, 2010, as compared to a benefit of approximately \$30.1 million for the corresponding period in 2009.
-This change is primarily due to (i) a decrease in income tax benefit of approximately \$22.7 million related to impairments taken during the year ended December 31, 2010 as compared to the corresponding period in 2009, (ii) an increase in foreign taxes of approximately \$6.8 million primarily resulting from an overall increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, (ii) an increase in the tax provision expense of approximately \$6.8 million relating to an increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, partially offset by (iv) a decrease in the income tax provision expense of approximately \$1.4 million in connection with gains on sale of development properties during 2010, as compared to 2009.
+(Provision)/benefit for income taxes changed by approximately \$3.6 million to a provision of approximately \$3.4 million for the year ended December 31, 2010, as compared to a benefit of approximately \$30.1 million for the corresponding period in 2009.
+This change is primarily due to (i) a decrease in income tax benefit of approximately \$22.7 million related to impairments taken during the year ended December 31, 2010 as compared to the corresponding period in 2009, (ii) an increase in foreign taxes of approximately \$6.8 million primarily resulting from an overall increase in income from foreign investments and (iii) an increase in the tax provision expense of approximately \$6.8 million relating to an increase in equity income recognized in connection with the Albertson's investment during the year ended December 31, 2010, as compared to the corresponding period in 2009, partially offset by (iv) a decrease in the income tax provision expense of approximately \$1.4 million in connection with gains on sale of development properties during 2010, as compared to 2009.

 Equity in income of real estate joint ventures, net increased approximately \$49.4 million to \$55.7 million for the year ended December 31, 2010, as compared to \$6.3 million for the corresponding period in 2009.
-This increase is primarily the result of a (i) the recognition of approximately \$21.2 million of equity in income from the Albertson's joint venture during 2010, as compared to \$3.0 million of equity in income of approximately \$5.9 million from the Company's joint venture investments in Canada primarily resulting from the amendment and restructuring of two retail property preferred equity investments into two pari passu joint venture investments during 2010, (iii) the recognition of approximately \$8.0 million in income resulting from cash distributions received in excess of the Company's carrying value of its investment in an unconsolidated limited liability partnership for the year ended December 31, 2010 and (iv) decrease in impairment charges of approximately \$15.0 million resulting from fewer impairment charges recognized against certain joint venture properties during 2010, as compared to the corresponding period in 2009.
+This increase is primarily the result of a (i) the recognition of approximately \$21.2 million of equity in income from the Albertson's joint venture during 2010, as compared to \$3.0 million of equity in income recognized during 2009, primarily resulting from the sale of properties in the joint venture, (ii) an increase in equity in income of approximately \$5.9 million from the Company's joint venture investments in Canada primarily resulting from the amendment and restructuring of two retail property preferred equity investments into two pari passu joint venture investments during 2010, (iii) the recognition of approximately \$8.0 million in income resulting from cash distributions received in excess of the Company's carrying value of its investment in an unconsolidated limited liability partnership for the year ended December 31, 2010 and (iv) decrease in impairment charges of approximately \$15.0 million resulting from fewer impairment charges recognized against certain joint venture properties during 2010, as compared to the corresponding period in 2009.

-During 2010, the Company (i) sold seven operating properties, which were previously consolidated, to two new joint ventures in which the Company holds noncontrolling equity interests for an aggregate sales price of approximately \$438.1 million including the assignment of \$159.9 million of non-recourse mortgage debt encumbering three of the properties and (ii) disposed of, in separate transactions, seven operating properties for an aggregate sales price of approximately \$100.5 million including the assignment of \$81.0 million of non-recourse mortgage debt encumbering.
+During 2010, the Company (i) sold seven operating properties, which were previously consolidated, to two new joint ventures in which the Company holds noncontrolling equity interests for an aggregate sales price of approximately \$438.1 million including the assignment of \$159.9 million of non-recourse mortgage debt encumbering three of the properties and (ii) disposed of, in separate transactions, seven operating properties for an aggregate sales price of approximately \$100.5 million including the assignment of \$81.0 million of non-recourse mortgage debt encumbering one of the properties.
 These transactions resulted in aggregate gains of approximately \$4.4 million and aggregate losses/impairments of approximately \$5.0 million.